jourquin/Nodus/test/README.md

   zero-sized results and hidden layers; empty/missing fields; font persistence including bold italic; and disposal of attached locations.
 Uses the shared layer fixture, with actual label-generation and refresh code and only the final repaint callback replaced.
+- `InsertedPointTest`: independently known projections onto horizontal, vertical and diagonal segments, reversed endpoints, clicks beyond or exactly at endpoints, and zero-length segments.
+- `NodusLinkSplittingTest`: real drawing-tool splits using temporary shapefiles, H2 tables and the service handler.
+Checks the nearest segment on folded lines, vertical lines, repeated vertices, coordinate precision, fragment endpoints, node/link IDs, copied DBF attributes and service membership.
+Service routes must replace the old geometry and preserve repeated and reverse traversals without adding stops.
+Endpoint clicks, degenerate lines and rejected node creation must leave the network unchanged.
+The fixture replaces the attribute-editor dialog and repaint callbacks; mouse interaction is not simulated.
+- `MapPolylineDetailTest`: screen error measured independently against full-detail projections in Mercator and Equal Earth, including samples between projected vertices.
+Checks the 0.75-pixel bound (with 0.0001 pixel allowed for float rounding), actual vertex reduction, unchanged source coordinates/styles/attributes, cache reuse when panning, new detail levels when zooming, and rebuilding after coordinate replacement or projection/line-type changes.
+Also covers multipart structure, selected lines, disabled detail, unsupported projections, Equal Earth rhumb lines and panning across the longitude seam.
+These inspect projected geometry, not rendered images.
+- `EqualEarthTest`: independent spherical PROJ reference coordinates for the equator, mid/high latitudes, poles and the date line.
+Both forward and inverse operations are checked against those constants, plus screen centering, degree/radian inputs, longitude wrapping, plotability and pole clamping.
+PROJ was used to obtain the constants; running the suite does not require it.
+- `ShapeIntegrityTesterTest`: invalid and overflowing identifiers, duplicates within and across layers, conflicts with external layers, missing origin/destination nodes, and mismatched geometry and DBF row counts.
+Valid networks, separate node/link identifier namespaces and the maximum integer ID are accepted unchanged.
+Checks loading readiness and stopping before a queued error is displayed.
+Uses the actual EDT snapshot and validation paths, with an explicit run instead of a timer and a captured error callback instead of a dialog.
 - `SetJVMArgsTest`: migration of legacy JVM argument files, preservation of heap and custom settings, backups, repeated runs, and leaving current or customized scripts intact.
 Shell execution checks the generated options using simulated Java 11, 16, 17, 25 and 27 version